 This ride starts from a ‘Cortijo’ or Andalucian country house to the southwest of Seville, without doubt one of Spain's most beautiful cities.
 It follows routes used by mounted pilgrims on their way to El Rocío, Spain’s International village of the horse and site in May each year, of a fantastic mounted pilgrimage in honour of the Virgin Mary.
 This is a unique opportunity to visit some of the regions traditional country houses, to learn the customs of Andalucia and to ride through the environs of the famous Doñana National Park where forests of pine and cork oak, sand dunes and marshland provide a winter home to an array of migratory birds.
 A truly wonderful way to enjoy the kingdom of the Andalucian horse.

-Rides are run from fixed dates between October and April for 4 or 7 nights.
+Rides are run between October and April for 4 or 7 nights.

 Riding: 4-6 hours a day.